The Importance of SEO When Translating your Website into German

 Language Markup – language markup is an element within a webpage’s HTML coding that tells the search engine what language the page is written in and where to find other language versions of the same page.
 This is something of a ‘belt and braces’ step, as Google and other search engines can often work this out for themselves.

 Focus on the Right Search Engine – it will come as no surprise to learn that Google is the world’s most popular search.
 But it is by no means the only one, nor is it the biggest one in every territory.
 Yahoo!
 It is the market leader in Japan, while the South Koreans favour a local search engine called Naver.
 The majority of Chinese internet users prefer the Baidu search engine.
-Baidu has achieved a stunning rate of growth and recently achieved fourth place in Alexa’s world rankings.
+Baidu has achieved a stunning rate of growth.
 It is important to know which search engine prevails in the country whose market you are targeting, as they all have slight differences in the way in which they operate.
 Yahoo!
 Japan, for instance, prefers a slightly higher keyword density than search engines elsewhere, while Baidu favours meta-tags but pays less heed to inbound-links than other search engines.

 Cultural Sensitivity – most of us are familiar with the tale of the Rolls Royce Silver Mist which did not sell very well in Germany as the word ‘mist’ has a very earthy meaning in the German language.
 Similarly, certain words, phrases, images and even colours can be interpreted in a very negative way in other cultures.
 As well as translating your content into the local language, therefore, you will need to exercise some degree of awareness of the cultural sensitivities of the domain which you are targeting.